 But while you’re in the city, there are still plenty of green spaces where you can work up a sweat, enjoy a picnic, or just decompress after a chaotic day.
 The best parks in Bangkok are the perfect counter balance to all the sightseeing (and sensory overload) the city has to offer.

-Do you know of other places to embrace nature in Bangkok?
+Do you have any other favorite Bangkok parks?
 Tell us in the comments!